rois-codh/arc-ukiyoe-faces/README.md

 ## More Information

-You can get more information about Digital Ukiyo-e Research in [Ukiyo-e Face Datasets](http://codh.rois.ac.jp/ukiyo-e/face-dataset/"), [ROIS-DS Center for Open Data in the Humanities](http://codh.rois.ac.jp/).
+You can get more information about digital Ukiyo-e research in [Ukiyo-e Face Datasets](http://codh.rois.ac.jp/ukiyo-e/face-dataset/"), [ROIS-DS Center for Open Data in the Humanities](http://codh.rois.ac.jp/).